julien6387/supvisors/docs/supervisorctl.rst

     Start the process named proc with a starting strategy and with the additional arguments arg_list passed to the command line.

+``start_any_process_args strategy regex arg_list``

+    Start a process whose namespec matches the regular expression, using a starting strategy and additional arguments arg_list passed to the command line.

 ``stop_process``